abeshahsan/Tune-it/README.md

 git clone https://github.com/abeshahsan/Tune-it.git
 ```
 This will create a folder 'Tune-it' in that directory.
 It will have a complete copy of this repository.
-With a '.git' folder inside.
+With a '.git' folder inside it.

 ### Create the virtual environment
 To run any Python or pip command in your project, you will need to activate the virtual environment